romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer is integrating GitHub Actions into their workflow for the first time.
+Q: A developer is integrating GitHub Actions into their workflow for the first time.
 They want to ensure that any dependencies introduced are automatically checked for vulnerabilities.
 Which GitHub feature should they utilize?
 <details><summary>Show the answer</summary><p>

 - **Dependabot alerts**